GridGain-Demos/ignite-sql-intro-samples/README.md

 INSERT INTO Employer(ID, Name, Salary) VALUES (2,'Roman',15);
 INSERT INTO Employer(ID, Name, Salary) VALUES (3,'Nikolay',20);
 ```
 You expect getting `[2, "Roman", 15]` as a result.
-Check the actual result is incorrect.
+This is a wrong result.
 * Close the SQLLine session: `!quit`
 * Connect to the cluster enabling the new Calcite-powered engine: `./bin/sqlline.[sh|bat] --verbose=true -u 'jdbc:ignite:thin://127.0.0.1/?useExperimentalQueryEngine=true'`
 * Execute the same query: